JackpotRising/jr-docs/homebase/integration.md

 **Ad Support**

-Allows players to watch video pre-roll ads, which unlock a set number of attempts.
-This is used in place of paid entry.
+Replaces free entry tiers with ad supported tiers.
+This allows players to watch video pre-roll ads, which unlock a set number of attempts.
+A Unity-supported ad network must be integrated to use this feature.

-?> See the **Ad Support** guide for more information on using this feature.
+?> See [Ad Supported Tournaments](unity/guides?id=ad-supported-tournaments) for more information.

 **Tiers**

 Tiers allow you to split your single tournament's jackpot into mutiple "buckets", which can target players at different skill levels.
-Higher tiers have a higher attempt fee in but larger jackpot payout, and vice versa.
-A Beginner tier may also be enabled for new players.
+Higher tiers have a higher attempt fee but reward a larger jackpot payout and vice versa.
+For paid entry, a free Beginners tier may be enabled to encourage new players.

 **Parameters**

-Paramters allow you to provide unique key/value data to your tournament.
+Parameters allow you to provide unique key/value data to your tournaments and tiers.
 This data is provided to your game at the beginning of a tournament attempt.
 This allows you to tailor your gameplay experience for players per tournament.

+?> See [Tournament Parameters](unity/guides?id=tournament-parameters) for more information.

 **Rules**

-Allows you to give more information to your users on what differentiates this tournament from standard play.
-The rules section is also useful to provide the user with any overviews, instructions, tips, or details on the game/tier/tournament.
+Allows you to provide a plain text explination fo what differentiates the tournament or tiers from standard play.
+The rules section is also useful to provide the user with overviews, instructions, tips, or details you wish to communicate.

 #### 4. Payouts